 - Campus phone tree

-Notes on the use of cell phones – To assure their personal safety and the safety of others, individuals are strongly encouraged to minimize the use of personal cell phones unless it is to report to authorities on the status of the incident.
-Mass use of cell phone systems typically result in system overloads and the general failure of the system until cell phone usage diminishes.
+3. Notes on the use of cell phones - To assure their personal safety and the safety of others, individuals are strongly encouraged to minimize the use of personal cell phones unless it is to report to authorities on the status of the incident.
+Mass use of cell phone systems can result in system overloads and the general failure of the system until cell phone usage diminishes.